My mother didn’t just beat me when I was a little guy, she assaulted me. Habitually.

 The first black people I met were a family she took into our home in 1973 at a time when Palisades Park was overwhelmingly white and Catholic.
 They were from nearby Newark, which was still recovering from the race riots that claimed 26 lives there in 1967.

-I padded down to the basement one morning to play and was surprised to find four complete strangers sleeping peacefully down there, surrounded by my toys.
+I padded down to the basement one morning to play and was surprised to find four complete strangers sleeping peacefully, surrounded by my toys.

 “Mom,” I said, shaking her awake.
 “Mom.”